 β This ensures every response follows a consistent format, even in case of errors.

-β Helps frontend developers always know what to expect (success
+β Helps frontend developers always know what to expect (success, message, data).

 Example in Java: